 - Fuel for your gas grill

-- Wood chips or chunks for smoke
+- Wood chips for smoke

 - A sharp knife

 - A cutting board

 Optional: Check out the A-Maze-N 12 inch Pellet Tube to make smoke on a gas grill.

 How to Make BBQ Ribs on a Gas Grill

 - Rib shape: The ideal rack of ribs has a rectangular shape and is even in width and thickness.
 Look for this shape when buying ribs.
 When preparing ribs for cooking, it’s best to trim away any loose pieces of meat and excess pockets of fat.
 Rib meat already contains a lot of marbling, which will help keep it moist on the grill, and extra layers of fat will produce a greasy rib.